su77ungr/su77ungr/README.md

 <br><br>

 <samp>
-  Datastar is exactly like React, except without the network, virtual DOM, hooks, or JavaScript bullshit.
-Did I mention you can use any backend language you want?
-Datastar has solved the frontend for me.
+  What the hell is a hydration error?
+Don't waste your life with typsecript and react.
 Try out <a href="https://data-star.dev/">datastar</a>.
 </samp>

 <br><br>